 We help businesses and non-profits become sustainable.
 Many organizations begin with a strong vision and structure in place but over time these calcify and it becomes less able to seize opportunities and dodge curve balls.
 External factors, such as changes in the economic environment or new government policies and internal factors, such as interpersonal conflicts or burnout, are constants.
 Effective organizations not only learn to address fluctuations, but develop internal structures in order to anticipate and adapt to them as part of their normal business practice.
 The goal is not just to sustain, but also to effectively serve the needs of the customers or clients on an ongoing basis.

-Whether the work is strategic planning, board development, or a more targeted endeavor, we rely on our four key principles to guide our work.
+Whether the work is strategic planning, board development or a more targeted endeavor, we rely on four key principles to guide our work.